Coronary circulation: Clinical significance

 The vessels that deliver oxygen-rich blood to the myocardium are the coronary arteries.
 When the arteries are healthy, they are capable of autoregulating themselves to maintain the coronary blood flow at levels appropriate to the needs of the heart muscle.

 The relatively narrow coronary arteries are commonly affected by atherosclerosis and can become blocked, causing angina or a heart attack.
-The coronary arteries are classified as "end circulation", since they represent the only source of blood supply to the myocardium; there is very little redundant blood supply, that is why blockage of these vessels can be so critical.
+The coronary arteries are classified as "terminal circulation", since they represent the only source of blood supply to the myocardium; there is very little redundant blood supply, that is why blockage of these vessels can be so critical.